The Best Ways To “Teach” Your Toddler To Read!

 Did you know that sequencing skills are part of the larger group of executive skills?

-There are many activities that you can do with your toddler that will help them learn to read once they is ready.
+There are many activities that you can do with your toddler that will help him learn to read once he is ready.

 Activities To Help Prepare A Toddler To Read